kthpanor/vlxman/docs/installation.md

 (external-dependencies)=
 ## External dependencies

 If you wish to use functionality offered through interfaces with other software packages, you will first need to install them.
-Currently, interfaces to add-on dependencies [XTB](https://github.com/grimme-lab/xtb) and [CPPE (v0.2.1)](https://github.com/maxscheurer/cppe/releases/tag/v0.2.1) are available.
+Currently, interfaces to add-on dependencies [XTB](https://github.com/grimme-lab/xtb) and [CPPE](https://github.com/maxscheurer/cppe) are available.

 ### The CPPE library for polarizable embedding